-100% 0% Bachelor's Graduate or degree professional degree High school Less than graduate high school (includes graduate equivalency) Some college or associate's degree
+Education of the Foreign Born Population 0% Graduate or Bachelor's degree professional degree High school Less than graduate high school (includes graduate equivalency) Some college or associate's degree

 Educational achievement differs among the racial, ethnic and foreign-born groups in the zip code.
 The pie chart above gives a glimpse into the different educational levels of the foreign born age 25 and over.
 The table below indicates the level of educational achievement among the racial/ethnic groups.
 As you review the information you may want to consider: